shubhamdawande/Extending-Llama-3-Tokenizer-Hindi/README.md

 - It makes more linguistically sensible splits: "प्रस्ताव" instead of "प", "्रस", "्त", "ाव"

 3. Diacritic Handling: The new tokenizer handles diacritical marks more effectively, often keeping them attached to the base character (e.g., "दू" instead of "द", "ूँ").

+Overall this helps in improving training and inference since with fewer tokens, more meaningful content can fit within the model's context window.